Checksum/gosh/README.md

 ## Usage

+`gosh` serves the current directory on port `8000`.
+By default, it doesn't watch for changes.
+To watch for changes, use `gosh -watch -ext="html,css,js"`.

-`gosh -help` for available options.
+`gosh -help` lists all available options.